rtCamp/Frappe-Manager/docs/reference/configuration.md

 ```

 !!! tip "Independent from environment type"
-    You can enable developer mode in production environments or disable it in dev — this setting is independent of `environment_type`.
+    You can enable developer mode in production environments or disable it in dev — this setting is independent of `environment`.

-**Change via:** `fm update BENCHNAME --developer-mode enable|disable`
+**Change via:** `fm update BENCHNAME --developer-mode enable|disable` (needs an editable workspace — mount runtime)

 **See also:** [Environments guide](/guides/environments/), [fm update command](/commands/update/)